Freiling87/CCU/CCU/Scratchpad.md

       - Rubber Bulleteer
       - Silencerist
     - Knockback Peon: Reduces knockback, making followup attacks easier.
+    - Speaks Undercant: A language for subterranean outcasts and criminal networks.
+Thieves and Cannibals speak it by default.
   - Language System: Added some dialogue regarding various language gaps.
-##			Translator Notes Draft
-- The easiest way to do this would be to clone the project from Visual Studio/Github.
-  - Then search for CustomNameInfo, which is the method that interfaces with the translation system.
-  - Anytime you see a CustomNameInfo that lacks a translation for your
+I plan to do a lot more work on this system to flesh it out, and gate it behind a Mutator.
+##Pre-release checks
+###			Project modes
+- Disable Developer mode
+- Make Player & Designer editions
+  - Maybe this can be passed as an argument when running the build event?
 ##			Bugs
 Except crickets.
 Crickets are fine.
-###			H	Big Quest for Faction traits
-Count Blahd-aligned as Blahd, e.g.
+##			Bug Archive
-###			T	Scene Setter Breakage
+###         H   Scene Setter Breakage
 https://discord.com/channels/187414758536773632/991046848536006678/1122856007706607656
-Spawning with visible hostiles is confirmed to interrupt it inconsistently
+Spawning with visible hostiles is confirmed to interrupt it inconsistently Not able to replicate
+###         H   Merchant Stock Price issues
+Two symptoms of the same issue.
+Abbysssal pointed out the solution, but this is not an important enough bug to delay release for.

+- Gas Mask is consistently $30 too expensive by formula.
+  - Abby found the issue:
+        === MoneyCostDurabilityAmmo_Logging: (GasMask)
+        MoneyAmt:      70
+        MoneyAmtFloat: 53.33334
+    This example for low durability, net price should have been 23
+- Melee Weapons under 100 are underpriced.
+    Item		Wrong	Right	Ratio1	Ratio2
+    Knife		$5		$10		0.50	2.000
+    BaseballBat $10		$17		0.58	1.700
+    Crowbar		$8		$13		0.62	1.625
+    Wrench		$8		$13		0.62	1.625
+  - Abby found the issue:
+        === MoneyCostDurabilityAmmo_Logging: (Wrench)
+        MoneyAmt:      13
+        MoneyAmtFloat: 8.58
+####			C	Low-Qty Melee too Cheap
+Melee weapons with low Durability are cheaper than they should be.
+Below, Baseball bat at 66 Qty (200/3) is $10 but should be $17.

 ###         H   Normal (EOD) in Shop Inventory
 https://discord.com/channels/187414758536773632/1003391847902740561/1121962031235477524
 No clue how to replicate this.
-###			H	Identical Shop Inventories
-Copies of Test Dummy A all have the same shop rolls Not bothering unless people complain!
-##			Bug Archive
 ###         H   Scene Setters Activate Chunk
 Scene setters may cause events that the designer wished the player to witness to play out too early for them to see.
 Normally the trigger for activating the chunk is by player proximity.
 Unfortunately, I think this fix will be a bit too complex for this project.
 ###         H   Hidden Bomb Spawned in Vent off map
 https://discord.com/channels/187414758536773632/187414758536773632/1093294336109727845
 You might be able to replace the != Wastebasket string with a special validity detector.
 So far I've been unable to replicate this bug.
 Took place on a standard Park map that did not lack other containers for the bomb.
 ###         H   Equipment noise spam
 Still occuring, even with vanillas.
 For now, just disabling the noise if they switch to Fist.
-###				H	Dismissed Perm Hire prevents Temp Hire
-Can't temp hire after dismissing perm hire.
-This is MINOR, I don't care.
 ###         H   CCU Trait section in Load Character screen
 Shows outdated traits when choosing
 Don't really care yet.
-###				H	Johnny Stabbs
-Hold - Unable to replicate

-Has Fac Blahd Aligned (replaced by Legacy)

-On attempt Load from stored chars list, get error and no load:

-	[Debug  :CCU_Legacy] Caught Legacy trait: Faction_Blahd_Aligned
-	[Error  : Unity Log] NullReferenceException: Object reference not set to an instance of an object Stack trace:
-	MenuGUI.TextChangedCharacterDescription () (at <3d326b8e9c744e5faf3a706691682c89>:0)
-	UnityEngine.Events.InvokableCall.Invoke () (at <a5d0703505154901897ebf80e8784beb>:0)
-	UnityEngine.Events.UnityEvent`1[T0].Invoke (T0 arg0) (at <a5d0703505154901897ebf80e8784beb>:0)
-	UnityEngine.UI.InputField.SendOnValueChanged () (at <d5bb9c19c2a7429db6c6658c41074b11>:0)
-	UnityEngine.UI.InputField.SetText (System.String value, System.Boolean sendCallback) (at <d5bb9c19c2a7429db6c6658c41074b11>:0)
-	UnityEngine.UI.InputField.set_text (System.String value) (at <d5bb9c19c2a7429db6c6658c41074b11>:0)
-	CharacterCreation.LoadCharacter2 (System.String characterName, System.Boolean secondTry, System.Boolean foundFile, System.Object mySaveObject) (at <3d326b8e9c744e5faf3a706691682c89>:0)
-	...
 ###         H   Clone changing appearance
 Shelving this because I simply don't care enough to fix it yet.
 This is super-niche.
 Buddy Cop Loneliness killer
 The one that showed up on level 2 was identical to me The one that came from level 1 rerolled appearance
 ###         H   Unidentified Eyes Strings error message
 Between Accessory & Body Type, current logs are uninterrupted Shelved - no apparent effect for this error.
 ###         H   Unidentified Loadout error message
 Consistently, the Crepe Heavy has this error.
 	[Info   : Unity Log] SETUPMORE4_7
 	[Debug  :CCU_LoadoutTools] Custom Loadout: Custom(Crepe Heavy)